14. Obstetrics & Gynecology

 UCare does not provide coverage for abortion services or make coverage decisions for MHCP members, except under certain circumstances.

+a.
 All induced abortion and abortion-related services should be billed to the Minnesota Department of Human Services (DHS).

 Abortion related services include: